 Twenty-five volunteers helped to plant 11,500 native plants over 4 days!
-The Salt Spring Island Conservancy has restored another fairway (about 1 ha) at the former golf course, building new wetlands to create habitat for wildlife.
-Tom Biebighauser, a wildlife biologist and wetland ecologist, oversaw
+This fall, the Conservancy restored another fairway (about 1 ha) at the former golf course at Blackburn Lake Nature Reserve, building new wetlands to increase wildlife habitat.
+Tom Biebighauser, wildlife biologist and wetland ecologist,

 We are working on a new wetland on Blackburn Lake Nature Reserve.
 The excavation work is done, the mulching is under way and soon our new plants from our Native Plants Nursery will go out into the riparian area.
 It is very exciting work, and we are always looking for more volunteers to help us.